jkraemer01/SitemapGrabber/README.md

 it should work, if not message my twitter @jackkraemer122

 Make sure you have the 'sitemaplinklist.txt' file downloaded so it has a place to save your sitemap links

+Change the config file to search for something besides 'adidas consortium'